burikhin/surl/README.md

 This project is providing shortened URLs service via a CSV file uploads.
 Build with PHP and Laravel.

-## Requirements
+## Requirements (tested with)

 ```
 PHP 8.4
-Composer
+Composer 2.8
-Docker
+Docker 4.37
 ```

 ## How to run

-First we need to install all of the packeges with composer.
+First we need to install all of the packages with composer.
 To do that run this command from the project root directory.

 ```
 composer install
 ```

 Now we need to create a local configuration file.
 Lets copy the example provided.

 ```
 cp .env.example .env
 ```

 Now you can set your db connection params in the .env file

-To run the database we will need to run docker with docker-compose.yml configuration file with for postrges image.
+To run the database we will need to run docker service with docker-compose.yml configuration file for PostgreSQL image.

 ```
 docker-compose up
 ```